Estudiantes de La Plata: International success

-The Zubeldía team counted two physicians among its stars: Carlos Bilardo and Raúl Madero graduated from the University of Buenos Aires Faculty of Medicine during their playing days.
+The Zubeldía team counted two physicians among its stars: Carlos Bilardo and Raúl Horacio Madero graduated from the University of Buenos Aires Faculty of Medicine during their playing days.
 Juan Ramón Verón was a gifted player who could play left wing, but would also join the midfielders or attack from the right.
 He profited from the no-nonsense playing of Marcos Conigliaro, Juan Miguel Echecopar and Madero, and the tactical guidance provided by Bilardo.
 Right-back Eduardo Luján Manera was a very talented player, but suffered from repeated injuries and did not reach his full potential.
 Fullback Aguirre Suárez was noted for his often violent play, and so was Luis Medina.

 After the 1970 season, Carlos Bilardo retired from play and got involved in his family's furniture business.
 As the team's fortunes were declining and relegation seemed a possibility, he was called by management in mid-1971 to coach the team.
 Under his guidance, Estudiantes lost the 1975 Nacional title in the last day of play and made it to the 1976 Copa Libertadores.